EntiJ/EntiJ/README.md

 // contains the positions of the 3 squares that made the victory static class WinObject {List<Long> winTriple; WinObject(List<Long> wt) {winTriple = wt;}};

+// for each square, this lists contains the reamaining two squares that can form
+// a winning triple with it
 static final List<List<Pair<Long, Long>>> WIN_PAIRS = asList(
         asList(pair(1L, 2L), pair(3L, 6L), pair(4L, 8L)),
         asList(pair(0L, 2L), pair(4L, 7L)),